 A reliance on legacy/obsolete industry specifications was identified as complicit in Asia’s lagging lubricant performance, with some companies suggesting it remains difficult to judge if oils formulated today are delivering the desired level of performance.
 A lack of enforcement to ensure the right lubricants are applied was also cited.
 ALMU members called on the trade organisation to identify the real barriers impeding the adoption of the latest lubricant specifications, particularly in Asian sub-regions such as Bangladesh, India, Pakistan and Sri Lanka.
 Can ALMU guide Asian Governments to mandate lubricant requirements so the industry can achieve a general quality upgrade across the board?

-Challenges around the environment and an unrelenting push for sustainability were central themes in the market survey — including the ongoing development of environmentally friendly lubricants for automotive, marine, metalworking fluids (MWF), etc. Many fear regulations around emissions and fuel economy are overly demanding and lament a lack of consultation with lubricant companies on emissions regulation.
+Challenges around the environment and an unrelenting push for sustainability were central themes in the market survey – including the ongoing development of environmentally friendly lubricants for automotive, marine, metalworking fluids (MWF) etc. Many fear regulations around emissions and fuel economy are overly demanding and lament a lack of consultation with lubricant companies on emissions regulation.
 On the flip side, other survey responses highlighted the need for further persuasion of governments and associations on the importance of environmentally responsible lubricants and process oils.
-The responsible disposal of plastics for packaging of lubricants was another environmental concern.
+The on-going use of plastics for packaging of lubricants and irresponsible disposal was another environmental concern.

 The relationship between China and the United States seems to be keeping Asian lubricant manufacturers on edge.
 Many cited high taxation tariffs, registration costs, trade barriers and unfavourable currency exchange rates as influential on business outcomes.
-Volatility in currency exchange rates, in particular, are making it increasingly difficult to import premium base oils and additives.
+Currency exchange rates, in particular, are making it increasingly difficult to import premium base oils and additives.

 During her presentation, Denton outlined a variety of actions the ALMU Council has already undertaken including the establishment of subcommittees for technology & information, events & activities, governance, best practices & international relations, membership, and professional development.
 These five subcommittees are expected to commence their activities in October.
-Members are encouraged to participate in these subcommittees, which will be presenting their report on 4-5 March 2019 during the ALMU Annual Meeting and Global Leadership Summit in Singapore.
+These subcommittees will present their report on 3-5 March 2019 during the ALMU Annual Meeting and Global Leadership Summit in Singapore.